hojsgaard/dlmextra/README.md

 <!-- ``` -->

+`dlmextra` is only avaialable on Github.
 To build and install from Github with vignettes run this command from within `R` (please install `remotes` first if not already installed):

     # install.packages('remotes')
     remotes::install_github("hojsgaard/dlmextra", build_vignettes = TRUE)